Did you know most back pain can be eliminated with stretching?

 Not the answer I was looking for.

 “First, you need to understand motor patterns or mechanics.
 These are a fancy way of saying how your body moves.
-If you do a chest press, do you feel it in your chest?
+If you do a dumbbell bench press, do you feel it in your chest?
 Most beginners don’t know how to “feel” an exercise in a certain spot.
 They remember the slogan, ‘no pain, no gain.’
 Which is wrong.
 You need to feel the right muscle turning on at the right time (mechanics.)
 The correct muscles need to fire with a controlled movement.”

 You lost me, Jeff.